Master of Philosophy: Norway

-In Norway, the degree of MPhil was a master's degree (180 ECTS credits) at a level equivalent to an MA or MSc However, unlike a standard MA or MSc, which have a thesis worth 60 ECTS, the MPhil has a research workload of up to 180 ECTS.
+In Norway, the degree of MPhil was a master's degree (180 ECTS credits) at a level equivalent to an MA or MSc.
+Unlike a standard MA or MSc with a thesis worth 60 ECTS, the MPhil has a research workload of up to 180 ECTS.
 Upon completion, the MPhil graduate usually qualifies for acceptance to a PhD program.
 Nevertheless, the MPhil is most often taken as a standalone qualification.

 The MPhil degree was considered to be equivalent to US and UK PhD degrees and from the early 1900s the PhD established itself as the usual translation of Danish and Norwegian master's degrees into English.
 This must be seen in the context of the fact that the PhD originally designated research education in the US and eventually equivalent degrees in the UK which had a similar scope and fulfilled a similar function as the master's degree in Denmark and Norway, as the final degree taken at the beginning of a research career, while the doctorates in Denmark and Norway were often taken by middle-aged and well-established academics.
 In Denmark and Norway, PhD in the 20th century was therefore not necessarily or necessarily regarded as identical to a "doctorate" as understood in Denmark and Norway.